 You can waste time and energy bemoaning this situation, railing at the unfairness — or you can focus on the things you can control.
 The latter is obviously the right choice.
 After all, you can sway every step after the first point of contact with your brand.
 That minuscule link presents an opportunity, and each step beyond it grows in importance.

-The smart approach is to work backwards from the point of conversion.
+The smart approach is to work backward from the point of conversion.
 Bringing someone to the cusp of purchase before letting them slip away is infuriatingly wasteful.
 And while the checkout stage technically presents the last step, it’s the penultimate step — that of selecting the product to buy — that’s particularly deserving of your effort.

 And in the end, there’s one page that matters more than any other for sending shoppers to the checkout phase: the product page.
 Get that right and you’ll significantly improve your conversion rate.
 To that end, here are some key tips for creating effective product pages.